 As with scams and other threats, the best policy is to educate children in advance.
 They should first ask themselves, is this website safe?

 Moreover, don’t forget to install a strong antivirus program with the related add-ons to help protect your and your child’s computer.
 A lot of internet security products offer specific parental controls as well, so take advantage of them.

 Too Much Time Spent Online

 There are many parents and teachers who are worried children get too much screen time.
 This means any time spent in front of a digital screen of any kind.

 Too much time in front of a screen may have a negative impact on children’s physical and mental health.
-It increases chances of becoming obese, of having a harder time getting to bed and of developing depression, anxiety, and attention problems.
+It increases the chances of becoming obese, of having a harder time getting to bed and of developing depression, anxiety, and attention problems.

 Often children and teens become obsessed playing online games all day.
 They don’t want to leave the house and to top it off, they’re munching on unhealthy snacks.